Pan-American Exposition: Assassination of President McKinley

-The exposition is most remembered because United States President William McKinley was assassinated by an anarchist, Leon Czolgosz, at the Temple of Music on September 6, 1901.
+The exposition is often remembered because it was the location where United States President William McKinley was assassinated by an anarchist, Leon Czolgosz, at the Temple of Music on September 6, 1901.
 The President died eight days later on September 14 from gangrene caused by the bullet wounds.
+McKinley's last words, from a favorite hymn, were, "Nearer my God to Thee, Nearer to Thee".

+McKinley's presence at the Exposition was widely advertised by newspapers and magazines which played a significant role in attracting many thousands of people to the event.
+Of his visit to the exposition, McKinley's secretary of State, John Hay, remarked, "Never had I seen him higher in hope and patriotic confidence."

+His arrival was the source of great concern for the Secret Service, the Exposition police and others who were assigned to McKinley's security.
+The year before a plot to kill the president had been discovered, while two other world leaders had recently been assassinated.
+Normally people who would draw near to the president were required to have their hands empty and in plain sight, but for reasons not clear, this rule was not strictly enforced.

 On the day prior to the shooting, McKinley had given an address at the exposition, which began as follows:

+The day after, McKinley appeared in the Temple of Music to shake hands with attendees.
+Czolgosz was in the line, and hid a revolver beneath a handkerchief he had wrapped around his right hand.
+When he reached McKinley, he shot him multiple times and was then attacked by attendees.
+McKinley urged the attendees to spare his assassin.
+After McKinley died, Czolgosz was tried, found guilty, and sentenced to death.

 The newly developed X-ray machine was displayed at the fair, but doctors were reluctant to use it on McKinley to search for the bullet because they did not know what side effects it might have had on him.
 Also, the operating room at the exposition's emergency hospital did not have any electric lighting, even though the exteriors of many of the buildings were covered with thousands of light bulbs.
 Doctors used a pan to reflect sunlight onto the operating table as they treated McKinley's wounds.